DrewKiino/Atlantis/README.md

 2. ~~add color customization~~
 3. print to a text file when used on a device
 4. pretty print json types from server responses

+###Special Thanks
+Once again, many thanks to [Dave Wood](https://www.cerebralgardens.com/) for the inspiration and solid code base.

 ### License
 The MIT License (MIT)